TaylorEllington/CS636-CPU-Raytracer/class-site/_posts/2020-05-10-Assignment-3-Acceleration-Techniques.markdown

     bool intersectLeft = CheckIntersectionBVHRec(ray, leftDist, leftNorm, leftPix, node->left.get());
     bool intersectRight = CheckIntersectionBVHRec(ray, rightDist, rightNorm, rightPix, node->right.get());

-    // This is obnoxiously verbose, but when I tried to condense everything down into clever little blocks of code
+    // This is obnoxiously verbose, but when I tried to condense everything down into clever little blocks
-    // I ended up with false negatives, or inverted geometry where the farther pixel was reported over the nearer one
+    // of code I ended up with false negatives, or inverted geometry where the farther pixel was reported
-    // Ill trade elegance for readability and correctness anyday. if (intersectRight && intersectLeft) {
+    // over the nearer one.
+Ill trade elegance for readability and correctness any day. if (intersectRight && intersectLeft) {
         if (rightDist < leftDist) {
             distance = rightDist;